Life net: Limitations

 Firefighters believed that the practical height limit for successful use of life nets was about six stories, although in a 1930 Chicago fire, three people survived jumps from an eighth story into a life net.
-One suffered a skull fracture, and the other two had minor injuries.
+One suffered a skull fracture, and the other two had minor injuries.In Newark, NJ in 1955, a would-be suicide was successfully caught in a life net after jumping from an eighth story window.

 Successful rescues

 On August 19, 1902, the New York City Fire Department conducted its first real-life rescue with the Browder life net.
 During rescue operations at a tenement fire that killed five people, a baby was dropped from a fourth-floor fire escape into a life net, and survived uninjured.
 On November 10, 1904, three people were saved when they jumped into a life net during a fire in New York City.
 Three other people died on the top floor of the building.
 In Anchorage, Alaska, in January 1957, a woman dropped her three-year-old daughter into a life net, and the girl was uninjured; the mother suffered a broken back after jumping into the net.

-The most intensive use of life nets was conducted in a large scale operation by the Berlin fire brigade during and right after construction of the Berlin wall in 1961, when a large number of people jumped from houses in the soviet sector onto the life nets of the west berlin fire brigade on the pavement that was part of the western sector of berlin.
+The most intensive use of life nets was conducted in a large scale operation by the Berlin fire brigade during and right after construction of the Berlin Wall in 1961, when a large number of people jumped from houses in the Soviet sector onto the life nets of the West Berlin fire brigade on the pavement that was part of the western sector of Berlin.